loloof64/ChessBoardComponentStencil/src/components/loloof64-chessboard-stencil/readme.md

 ### `playMove(move: MoveAsParameter) => Promise<boolean>`

 Tries to play the given move on the board, only if the current player is defined as an external user.
+MoveAsParameter is simply an alias for the following : {
+ startFile: number;
+ startRank: number;
+ endFile: number;
+ endRank: number;
+ promotion?: string;
+}.
+startFile/startRank/endFile/endRank are in the range [0,7].
+promotion valu can be 'n', 'b', 'r' or 'q' string.
 Returns (boolean) true if and only if the move has been commited.

 #### Returns